jbpawlik/specialty_foods/README.md

 Mario's Fine Foods is a proof-of-concept website for an independent grocery store.
 Users can sign up for the site or log in as an administrator.
 A user can browse products and add reviews, while an administrator can add and edit products and reviews.

 ### __Technologies Used__
-Mario's Fine Foods was written in Ruby, with Rails and ActiveRecord.
+Mario's Fine Foods was written in Ruby on Rails.
 Debugging was handled by Pry and Byebug.
 Testing was done with RSpec, Capybara, and Simplecov.
 Page content is written as embedded Ruby/HTML, with styling from CSS.
 The database is managed with Postgres and seeded with Faker.
 Authorization and authentication handled by BCrypt, Rails Admin, and CanCanCan.

 ### __Setup/Installation__
 Setup for this project assumes that you have Ruby installed on your personal computer.
 Ruby can be downloaded [here](https://www.ruby-lang.org/en/downloads/)